 “How could you?”
-She barely managed to form the words.
+She barely formed the words.

 “Yer reaction t’ that man, in the Lells.
 Never seen someone break like that, but you broke.
 ‘N we guessed, there’s more t’ yer brother than you’s sayin’.
 Now . . . now we knows.
 You’s a rebel, Lady?
 Thought you hated ‘m.”

 “I’m a rebel to kill the traitor who helped Kale slaughter my family.”
-How she spoke, she did not know.
-Her throat had constricted to the point she could not breathe.
-“Eight years I’ve waited for revenge,” she gasped, struggling to get air past the lump.
+How did she speak?
+Her throat constricted, and she struggled to get air past the lump.
+“Eight years I’ve waited for revenge.”

 “Yer brother didn’t know you survived.
 That’s what he meant, when he said he’d want to renew kinship ties.”